 Get to know your pollinator insects by paying attention to a flowering plant this week!

-You’re invited to watch a flowering plant in your garden or local park for 10 minutes on any sunny day during the week of April 14 to 21 and submit your observations of insect visitors via the website: http://wildpollinatorcount.com.
+You’re invited to watch a flowering plant for 10 minutes during the week of November 8 to 15 and submit your observations of insect visitors via the website: http://wildpollinatorcount.com.

 - You don’t need to be an insect expert.

 - You don’t need fancy gear.

 - You may be surprised by what you see!

 Find out how to count pollinators, identify the insects you see and submit your observations on our website.
 You can also download and print a tally sheet to complete as you go.

 Taking and submitting photos of what you see is optional.

 You can do one ten-minute count, or do a few during the week (in the same or different spots, or on different flowers).